yuecen/github-email-explorer/README.md

 ##### 1. Write Email Content with Template Format

-The [Jinja2] is used to render email content in github-email-explorer, the basic [expressions] make you email more flexible for sending to people who have individual email address.
+The [Jinja2] is used to render email content in github-email-explorer, the basic [expressions] make email content more flexible for sending to people they have individual email address.

 Here is an example to use following syntax, the file saved to ```examples/marketing_email.txt```